What is it?

 At the EPSCO Council meeting in March 2016, ministers endorsed the latest key messages from the Employment Committee.
 The Committee highlighted that member states show a strong commitment to implementing the guarantee.
 It also noted positive results from those measures which have been implemented.

-EMCO's key messages provide its input for the Commission's report on the implementation of the youth guarantee and on the operation of the youth employment initiative, which is expected to be published in late 2016.
+EMCO's key messages provide its input for the Commission's report on the implementation of the youth guarantee and on the operation of the youth employment initiative.